aetheriadraconis/GTFO-SantonianNetmap/README.md

 NMAP -P BULKHEAD_DC_320 E_614
 </pre>

- - Need to quickly find a terminal with keyword in another zone during reactor scan (R2D2)?
+ - Need to quickly find a terminal with a keyword in another zone during reactor scan (R2D2)?
 No problem.
  - Run between two terminals to complete uplink verification in OSHA non-compliant and confusing level layout?
 Easy.
  - Bulkhead door controller is located deep in the fog and you need to quickly return to it?
-We got you covered.
+We've got you covered.

-Permanent markers will not reset with subsequent NMAP scans and will stay put until the end of rundown, unless explicitly removed with
+Permanent markers will not reset with subsequent NMAP scans and will remain active until the end of the rundown unless explicitly removed with:

 <pre>
 NMAP -R